rus8/sofar-obj-det/detection/README.md

 scripts: `detection/cam_inferance.py` and `detection/img_inference.py`.
 To run them one should download from Darknet website [weights](https://pjreddie.com/media/files/tiny-yolo-voc.weights`) of TinyYOLO network trained on PASCAL VOC dataset.

+#### Darkflow environment

+To perform training and inference via Darkflow proper packages have to be installed.
+Instructions are available in root folder of this repository in `dev-env.md` file.
 ___

 ## Inference via "objdet" package (almost pure TensorFlow)